 Animoto is a web-based company aimed to empower small businesses and individuals who are looking to branch out and work towards using video to better their business.
 Animoto uses a collection of tools and experience to make it simple for people with a small budget and no experience in this type of marketing or with little time to do it for themselves.

 By providing easy to use templates, called storyboards, that users can drag and drop their content into, Animoto makes video marketing easy for the average business owner.
 Someone who is less familiar with the most up to date technology can even use these templates to create a professional and appealing video for their business.

 Animoto has been in business for about a decade.
-With over 100 employees who work to produce quality video services, the diverse background and experience that Animoto offers are truly unparalleled.
+With over 100 employees who work to Video Production services, the diverse background and experience that Animoto offers are truly unparalleled.
 The experience and diversity is what has allowed Animoto to be successful in providing these tools for small businesses.

 How can video really help your business?

 Video truly amplifies what already works for you in your current setting.
 There is nothing really new to adding video to your repertoire of marketing strategy other than enhancing what you already do.
 With the business world shifting to be more supportive of small business as well as the increasing audience, video could be a more powerful advertising and marketing tool than ever.

 Video can be used for a number of things to promote and advertise your business.
 Whether an informational clip, a testimonial, product demos, or even recaps of an event a business hosted, Animoto can help to create a video that packages this information in a clean and a video deposition to use for marketing.

 Some people are still not on board with branching out into something new.
 People actually see video as being a newer form of communication and marketing, but this is not true.
 Video has been around for quite some time, the platform on which the video is used is just newer and more innovative.
 Video is perhaps the most quickly growing form of communication, but it has been around nonetheless.

 Video vs. Social Media